 Environmental science includes the examination of social aspects of environmental policies and regulations, as well as the natural biological, chemical and physical processes that affect the planet.
 Found at several four-year institutions, distance learning environmental science options include bachelor's and master's degree programs.
-These programs typically do not include laboratory or fieldwork classes, but students may have to complete internships to gain environmental science real-world experience.
+These programs are fully online and typically do not include laboratory or fieldwork classes, but students may have to complete internships to gain environmental science real-world experience.

 Online programs in environmental science often use an interdisciplinary approach to educate students on issues facing the planet from multiple angles.
 Four-year bachelor's programs provide foundational knowledge in the field and may allow distance learners to specialize in a certain area of study, such as environmental policy, fisheries and wildlife or water science.
 Many distance learning bachelor's degree programs are designed to accept transfer students who have earned their general education credits at other institutions.